bepinat/sitelle-data-analysis/README.md

 In order to install the package properly, an environment has to be set.
 We have compiled all version of package that enable the software to run properly.

-One can define an environment name (conda environment), specify the username that will install the software, and the repository where it will be installed in the user home directory:
+One can define an environment name (conda environment) and specify the repository where it will be installed in the user home directory ($HOME):

 	envname='orb3'
-	username='yourusername'
 	python_folder='python_programs'

 First, it is necessary to install Miniconda to create the proper python environment with the appropriate package versions: